-Edgar Diabetes and Obesity Research (EDOR) postdoctoral fellow Dr Andrew Reynolds and Professor Jim Mann are leading a study into wholegrain particle size and glycaemic control in type 2 diabetes mellitus.
+Edgar Diabetes and Obesity Research (EDOR) postdoctoral fellow Dr Andrew Reynolds and Professor Jim Mann led a study into wholegrain particle size and glycaemic control in type 2 diabetes mellitus.

-This randomised crossover trial involves giving participants wholegrain foods for a period of two weeks.
-In one period the whole grains will be eaten as is, such as traditional oats.
-For the other period the whole grains will be finely milled, such as in wholemeal bread.
-This trial is to test if processing the whole grains influences the blood glucose control of people with type 2 diabetes when they eat them.
+This randomised crossover trial involved giving participants wholegrain foods for a period of two weeks.
+In one period the whole grains were eaten as is, such as traditional oats.
+For the other period the whole grains were finely milled, such as in wholemeal bread.
+This trial was to test if processing the whole grains influences the blood glucose control of people with type 2 diabetes when they eat them.

-Dr Reynolds is being assisted in the trial by visiting Swedish postgraduate student Sebastian Åberg.
-Sebastian has a Bachelor’s degree in nutrition science and is currently enrolled in a Master’s program in nutrition science at the Karolinska Institute, Sweden.
-He thinks this project fits well with his research and travel interests:
+Dr Reynolds was assisted in the trial by visiting Swedish postgraduate student Sebastian Åberg.
+Sebastian has a Bachelor’s degree in nutrition science and carried out this project as part of a Master’s program in nutrition science at the Karolinska Institute, Sweden.
+He thinks this project fitted well with his research and travel interests:

-"I'm interested in public health matters such as strategies to prevent or manage obesity and type 2 diabetes, but also in this chance for me to live in New Zealand."
+"I'm interested in public health matters such as strategies to prevent or manage obesity and type 2 diabetes, but also this is a chance for me to live in New Zealand."

 View our postgraduate profiles and find out what led Sebastian to join the EDOR research team in New Zealand.